exiang/open_hub_wiki/Module-Web-Assets.md

 }
 ```

-> If any of these still not working, you may want to make sure your `/public_html/assets` directory is writable by `chmod -R 0777 /public_html/assets`.
+> If your module asset files are not copied correctly, you may want to make sure your `/public_html/assets` directory is writable by `chmod -R 0777 /public_html/assets`.
 Empty the directory first would help to create a fresh asset cache.

 ## Images
 ```php